-- the requirements for the physical characteristics of the UICC; - the electrical interface between the UICC and the terminal; - the initial communication establishment and the transport protocols; - the model which serves as a basis for the logical structure of the UICC; - the communication commands and the procedures; - the application independent files and protocols.
+- the requirements for the physical characteristics of the UICC; - the electrical interface for exchanging APDUs between the UICC and the terminal, based on ISO/IEC 7816-3 [11];

+- the initial communication establishment and the transport protocols for this interface; - a model which serves as a basis for the logical structure of the UICC APDU interface; - communication commands and procedures for the UICC APDU interface; - application independent files and protocols for the UICC APDU interface.

-The administrative procedures and initial card management are not part of the present document.
+The administrative procedures, initial card management and optional communication interfaces between the UICC and terminal are not within the scope of the present document.